In the interests of transparency (and avoiding a slap in the face), I do not have a narcissistic parent.

 Romantic relationships is an area for which the legacy of the narcissistic parent can be the most apparent.

 Typically, children of narcissists will unconsciously choose partners who they know cannot meet their emotional needs.
 We’re all attracted to what’s familiar.
-For CNPs, that is people that will hurt them and ignore their needs.
+For children of narcisstic parents, that is people that will hurt them and ignore their needs.

-As Warrior Girl often observes, acceptance is the key.
-Truly accepting that you had a narcissistic parent and all of the various effects on your life.
+As my friend has often reflected privately, acceptance is the key: truly accepting that you had a narcissistic parent and all of the various effects on your life.

-Although Warrior Girl’s awareness of it isn’t always front and center, it is blindingly obvious to me the amazingly positive traits that she has developed in response to dealing with the pain of her narcissistic mother.
-The uncommon levels of courage, self awareness and unflinching self honesty.
+Although my friend’s awareness of it isn’t always apparent, it is obvious to me the positive traits that she has developed in response to dealing with the pain of her narcissistic mother.
+For a person her age, she has uncommon levels of courage, self awareness and unflinching self honesty.

 I’ve also observed how the experience is already enabling her to make a difference to other people on healing journeys.
 And although that is not something she wants to focus on right now, in future, who knows?
 This might be a big chunk of her very own access to changing the world.